2025 Stock Car Pro Series: Team changes

-Scuderia Bandeiras is a brand new team created by Átila Abreu and is debuting for the 2025 season.
+Scuderia Bandeiras was a brand new team created by Átila Abreu and debuted in the 2025 season.
 The team's original plan was to run two cars for the season, but it changed to four after occupying the spot of Woking Garra, which left Stock Car Pro Series after the 2024 season.

-Full Time Sports and Cavaleiro Sports will merge and create a new team called Full Time Cavaleiro, where each team will run separately their additional entry.
+Full Time Sports and Cavaleiro Sports merged and created a new team called Full Time Cavaleiro, where each team separately ran their additional entry.

-After R.Mattheis left the series after the 2024 season, their main title sponsor Blau Farmacêutica switched to Pole Motorsports, because of that the team entry will be as Blau Motorsport.
+R.Mattheis left the series after the 2024 season, and their main title sponsor Blau Farmacêutica switched to Pole Motorsports.
+Because of that, the team entry was changed to Blau Motorsport.

-KTF Sports and a Brazilian kart team Car Racing joined forces and created a new team called Car Racing KTF, will run fours cars.
+KTF Sports and a Brazilian kart team Car Racing joined forces and created a new team called Car Racing KTF, which ran four cars.